egetzel/forty/lmd-management.md

 				We took their offer and applied the same strategy, and methodology and had similar results within the four months.</p>
 				<h4>Selling the company</h4>
-					<p>In 2014 an investement group offered to buy the entire commercial real estate portfolio.</p>
+					<p>In 2014 an investment group offered to buy the entire commercial real estate portfolio.</p>
 				<ul>
 					<li>7X return to investors</li>
 					<li>48 consecutive month of positive cash flow</li>